appthings/jbake-mobile/README.md

 # fR7

-Mobile CMS example, WIP.
-Uses FrameWork7, Flux, RiotJS and Pug/Jade.
+Mobile CMS example, Work in Progress.
+Uses Framework7, Flux, RiotJS and Pug/Jade.

-Here is a youtube demo:
+Here is a youtube demo to watch: http://youtu.be/y2Ac3iPW_yc

 To build/run: